encryptogroup/ABY/README.md

 * `make clean` - cleans all binaries plus example and test object files
 * `make cleanmore` - same as `make clean` plus ABY core object files
 * `make cleanall` - same as `make cleanmore` plus Miracl and OT extension library objects

+There are several compiler flags that can be set within `Makefile` for the ABY core and `Example_Makefile` for the ABY examples.
+There are severeal predefined optiones, that can be commented out as needed.

 #### Doxygen Documentation